abhishek09827/RJPOLICE_HACK_680_Sangyan_07/README.md

 2. Website: consists of all web application work
 3. Mobile Application

-Progress as of (28/12/2023):
+Progress as of (03/01/2024):
-1. Done with the basic web application structure.
+1. Done with the web application structure.
 2. Done with the basic UX/UI of the mobile application.
 3. Completed authentication connection to the backend for both.
-4. Completion of ML models.
+4. Completion of ML models(Bank Trans).
+5. Completion of ML models(UPI Trans).
-5. Done with UI/UX of LLM-based Chatbot.
+6. Done with UI/UX of LLM-based Chatbot.

 #Upcoming Progress:
 1. Integration of ML model with Flask.